Download Careers360 App

 Incapable of Being Prevented by Any Reasonable Measures and Acts which lack Human Intent

 It suggests that saying no would be difficult.
 Carelessness is defined as failing to take the required safety measures.
 The "act of God" defence will not hold up if it cannot be proven that the human factor used reasonable care and precautions to prevent the injury, even in cases when it was not possible to prevent it.
-If negligence is asserted and proven, the "act of God" defense will be rendered ineffective.
-If a tree fell on a bystander and the owner was careless, they cannot use the "act of God" defense to escape responsibility.
+If negligence is asserted and proven, the "act of God" defence will be rendered ineffective.
+If a tree fell on a bystander and the owner was careless, they cannot use the "act of God" defence to escape responsibility.

 Case laws on Vis Major under law of tort